 How to Prevent Keyless Car Theft

-Of course, adding such anti theft devices such as a steering wheel lock or clamp involves a lot of effort every time you drive your car.
+If a car criminal came across these old school tactics, they are more than likely going to target a more easier option.
+They are an efficient deterrent and work well but adding such anti theft devices such as a steering wheel lock or clamp involves a lot of effort every time you drive your car.
 However, it is the best way to prevent keyless entry theft and if there is a spike of such crime in your area, it is highly advised.

 Relay Crime Conclusion